XChaosSaMa/TermuxArch/README.md

 # TermuxArch

 This is a personal script to install Arch on Termux with the AUR and Blackarch repositories.
+It will also install Xfce4 to have a functional desktop that you can use with VNCViewer.
 I will improve the script over time.

 Instructions:
 1. Give disk read permissions to termux